JFrancis23/JFrancis23/README.md

 ---
  ### About me:
   :man_technologist:
-  - 🌱 I'm an aspiring fullstack developer looking to make a career change into tech. 💻
+  - 🌱 Undertaking a degree apprenticeship in order to pivot into tech as a data scientist. 💻
-  - 🛳️ Currently a navigation officer within the cruise industry.
-Sailing world-class cruiseships globaly.⚓
+  - 🛳️ Previously a navigation officer within the cruise industry for 8 years.

 ---
 ### My stack:

 [![My Skills](https://skillicons.dev/icons?i=html,css,js,python)](https://skillicons.dev)

----
-### What have i been up to?

-  - This month:
-    Continuing my learning with JS & React!

-  - Last Month:
-    Got back from work, this season in Alaska!

 ---